AlertForTowns/linealert/docs/COMMUNITY_FEEDBACK.md

 ---

+> 🚧 LineAlert is under active development.
+Expect rapid iteration, bug fixes, and ongoing improvements.
+We welcome feedback, testers, and contributors as we build a safer OT future.

 *Want to share your thoughts or suggestions?
 Reach out via GitHub Issues or join the discussion on Reddit and LinkedIn.*